JorgeLGonzalez/dungeon_crawl_p2p/README.md

   Monsters-- before -->FOV
 ```

 - Health controls the healing of players and monsters so we calculate before any combat.
+It also has the `drink_potion` system, which arguably should happen AFTER player actions and before monster, but we'll keep it simple for now.
 - Player systems run before monsters to give them a theoretical advantage.
 - Monster systems run before HUD and FOV.
 - HUD and FOV run last can can run in parallel, but they must follow monster, player and health systems.
 FOV is affected by player and monster movements.
-HUD is affected by player health and actions.
+HUD is affected by player health and actions (including updates to the player's inventory).

 - Dungeon systems just control the dungeon reveal and map zoom level so they can run in parallel with everything else.